Q: What is a “House Survey”?

 It is most important that the report is accurate and well written and does not have errors or omissions.
 We therefore do not make commitments to have the report emailed to clients within 24 hours.
 We are very aware that clients are working within a strict timeline and that it is important that they receive their reports in a timely fashion.
 We provide an efficient service and always provide our reports within the quoted time scale, as client reviews confirm.

 Q: Can you share a copy of my report for me with anyone?

-A: Good communication and sharing of information between Solicitors and Estate Agents can significantly help prevent unnecessary holdups in the purchase or sale of a property.
-Some clients find it very helpful and like their report to be shared with their solicitor and/or the estate agent.
+A: Good communication and sharing of information between Solicitors and Estate Agents can prevent delays in the purchase or sale of a property.
+Some clients may want their report to be shared with a solicitor and/or the estate agent.
 If instructed, we will share an abbreviated version of your report with the advisors that you specify in the quote form.
 The shortened report contains information that pertains to: